perling1/convertkraken2cointracer/README.md

 2. Open convertkraken2cointracer.ps1
 3. Edit lines, that specify the infile and outfile
 4. Run the script
-5. Use the new outputfile as import in cointracer
+5. Use the outputfile as import in cointracer

 # How to export your trades from kraken
 1. Log into your kraken account